Weltraumschaf/gitolite-lock-repo/README.md

     $> prove -rvl

-Or for convenience invoke the script `./test` (after changing the `GL_LIBDIR` variable in the script).
-This will run prove continuously each second.
+Or for convenience invoke the script `./test` (after changing the `GL_LIBDIR` variable in the script):

+     $> ./test

+This script  will run prove continuously  each second if you  provide the switch `-w`.

+     $> ./test -w

 ## Installation